Ulitsa Sezam: Episodes

-52 half-hour episodes were broadcast over the show's first two years on air.
+The first season consisted of 52 half-hour episodes, which were broadcast over the show's first two years on air.
+The pilot episode shown to the press in January 1996 showed children from various Russian ethnic groups exploring Moscow's Pet Market.

-The program has 156 half-hour episodes in total.
+By the time of 2005, the program had 3 seasons consisting of 156 half-hour episodes in total.

 Legacy

-In 2022 former producer released a non-fiction book, Muppets in Moscow, detailing the show's production.
+In 2022 the original producer, Natasha Lance Rogoff, released a non-fiction book, Muppets in Moscow, detailing the show's production.